 These books give kids some great, simple ideas of things they can do to help every day!

-You can find these Earth Day books here, alongside other great books about taking care of the Earth!
+You can find these Earth Day books here, alongside other excellent books about taking care of the Earth!

 Earth Day Ideas: Poetry & Writing

-We read a poem of the week called “Earth Day Every Day!”, and we complete our follow-up poetry activities.
+We read a poem of the week called “Earth Day Every Day!” and we completed our follow-up poetry activities.
 This poem and activities, plus many more, are available here.

 We write about why every day should be Earth Day using the ideas we have brainstormed on a chart.
 I give my students a template that they may wish to follow for ideas.